openharmony/docs/en/application-dev/reference/apis-arkgraphics2d/_o_h___native_image.md

 ## Overview

-Provides the capabilities of **NativeImage**.
+The **OH_NativeImage** module provides the capabilities of **NativeImage**.
 Functioning as a data consumer, it is used to associate data with the OpenGL texture.
 It is used in the OpenGL environment.

 **System capability**: SystemCapability.Graphic.Graphic2D.NativeImage